 These Indians, who were segregated and discriminated against from the start, became a further important element in South Africa's population.
-It was in South Africa that Mohandas Gandhi refined the techniques of passive resistance which he practised later in India.
+It was in South Africa that Mohandas Gandhi refined from the mid-1890s the techniques of passive resistance, which he later effectively practised in India.
 Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated mainly in Natal.

 In 1853, the Cape Colony was granted a representative legislature in keeping with British policy, followed in 1872 by self-government.
 The franchise was formally non-racial but also based on income and property qualifications.
-The result was that Africans and 'coloured' people formed a minority - although in places a substantial one - of voters.
+The result was that Africans and 'coloured' people formed a minority - although in certain places a substantial one - of voters.

-What became known as the 'liberal tradition' at the Cape depended on the fact that the great mass of Bantu-speaking farmers remained outside the colonial borders until late in the 19th century.
+What became known as the 'liberal tradition' at the Cape depended on the fact that the great mass of Bantu-speaking farmers remained outside its colonial borders until late in the 19th century.
 Non-racialism could thus be embraced without posing a threat to white supremacy.

-Numbers of Africans within the colony had had sufficient formal education or owned enough property to qualify for the franchise.
+Numbers of Africans within the Cape colony had had sufficient formal education or owned enough property to qualify for the franchise.
 Political alliances across racial lines were common in the eastern Cape constituencies.
-It is not surprising that the eastern Cape became a seedbed of African nationalism, once the ideal and promise of inclusion in the common society was so starkly violated by later racial policies.
+It is therefore not surprising that the eastern Cape became a seedbed of African nationalism, once the ideal and promise of inclusion in the common society was so starkly violated by later racial policies.